 On the technology side, this goes back to establishing a common language between the two departments.
 Again, marketing needs to be able to associate the tactical elements of their plan to the budget hierarchy prescribed by finance.
 Think of the CFO as holding buckets of money.
 The CMO will withdraw money from the different buckets to create plans that are designed to meet their needs.
 They want to measure success by the performance of their plans, while the CFO wants to look at the performance of the buckets.

 Marketing and finance should be able to view the financial performance and condition of marketing from their own perspectives, confident that they are seeing the same data, and that it all adds up.
 In the end, the CFO knows the CMO has been a good steward of the money (or not…).

 At Uptempo, we aim to make CFOs and CMOs BFFs.
 Our marketing and budget management solution helps CMOs justify their spending, highlights areas of concern, and lays the foundation for real marketing ROI.
-Request a demo anytime!
+Connect with Us anytime!

 The number of devices, platforms, and channels that consumers engage on today is…

 There's a disconnect in marketing.
 Have you felt it?
 Over the last decade,…